Saurabh-SR/Sonic-Assistant/README.md

    ```

 3. **Set Up WeatherAPI:**
-   -Sign up at WeatherAPI to get your API key.
+   - Sign up at WeatherAPI to get your API key.
-   -Replace the placeholder in the weather_api variable with your API key.
+   - Replace the placeholder in the weather_api variable with your API key.
-   -Run the Assistant:
+   - Run the Assistant:
    ```bash
    python main.py
    ```
 ---
 ## Usage
 1. **Start Sonic Assistant:**
-   -On running the script, the assistant will greet you and listen for your commands.
+   - On running the script, the assistant will greet you and listen for your commands.

 2. **Available Commands:**
-   -Web Browsing: "Open YouTube", "Open Google"
+   - Web Browsing: "Open YouTube", "Open Google"
-   -Music Playback: "Play music"
+   - Music Playback: "Play music"
-   -Time Inquiry: "What is the current time?"
+   - Time Inquiry: "What is the current time?"
-   -Weather Updates: "What is the weather in [city]?"
+   - Weather Updates: "What is the weather in [city]?"
-   -Note-Taking:
+   - Note-Taking:
-      -"Make a note"
+      - "Make a note"
-      -"Read note"
+      - "Read note"
-      -"Delete note"
+      - "Delete note"
-   -Application Launch: "Open Tableau"
+   - Application Launch: "Open Tableau"
-   -Search: "Search for [query]"
+   - Search: "Search for [query]"
-   -Shutdown: "Close", "Stop", or "Shutdown"
+   - Shutdown: "Close", "Stop", or "Shutdown"

 ---